 Doug and Amy both started attending Clear Creek Community Church in the mid-to-late 90s.
 Doug came in 1996 after moving to the Houston area for work at the Johnson Space Center, and Amy started coming with her parents in 1998.
 Amy was in middle school.
 That was when the church still met in a school and all of the equipment and signage had to be set up and torn down on a weekly basis.

-Both Amy and Doug served on that team over that stretch of years in the late 90s, one a full grown man, the other a teenage girl, one went on to become an astronaut, and the other a kindergarten teacher.
+Both Amy and Doug served on that team over that stretch of years in the late 90s – one a grown man, the other a teenage girl, one went on to become an astronaut, and the other a kindergarten teacher.
 Although they were very different people in very different stages of life they served a common goal of serving in the church, and the same holds true today.
 They are different people, in different stages of life, working different jobs, and yet they still serve a common goal: to point the world around them to Christ.

 Amy says it like this: